-The increase in other income, net was primarily due to an increase in interest income derived from our larger average cash equivalents and short-term investments balance during the three months ended April 30, 2018 as compared to the prior-year period.
-This increase was partially offset by net losses from foreign currency transactions.
+The decrease in other income, net was primarily due to interest expense related to the Notes, as well as net losses from foreign currency transactions.
+These decreases were partially offset by an increase in interest income derived from our larger average cash equivalents and short-term investments balance during the six months ended July 31, 2018 as compared to the prior-year period.